RetroPie/RetroPie-Docs/docs/Updating-RetroPie.md

 Each section of the manage packages portion of the setup script have the option to install/update all packages and remove all installed packages.
 You can also update/install and remove packages individually.

 The core components needed for RetroPie to function are:

-- **RetroArch:** Frontend for the libretro api, necessary for most emulators to run.
+- **RetroArch:** Frontend for the Libretro api, necessary for most emulators to run.
 - **EmulationStation:** Frontend for sorting and launching all of your games.
-- **RetroPie Menu:** Menu in emulationstation for simpler configuration of your system.
+- **RetroPie Menu:** Menu in EmulationStation for simpler configuration of your system.
-- **Runcommand:** The runcommand launch menu that assists launching your games with proper configurations see related wiki page [HERE](https://github.com/RetroPie/RetroPie-Setup/wiki/runcommand).
+- **Runcommand:** The Runcommand launch menu that assists launching your games with proper configurations, see the related documentation page [HERE](Runcommand).

 ### Updating/Installing individual packages